American Legion Riders Department of California,

 Section 3.
 All meetings will be conducted in compliance with the most recent publication of Robert's Rules of Order, opening and closing ceremonies will be observed in accordance with the American Legion Post Officers Manual.

-Section 4.
-The Agenda for each meeting will be published electronically and posted on the ALR 416 Website.
-Copies of the Agenda will be available for review at each meeting.
+The Agenda for each meeting will be published electronically and

 Section 5.
-Special meetings of the Chapter may be called by the President or the Executive Board and must be called, upon the written request often members.
+Special meetings of the Chapter may be called by the President or the Executive Committee and must be called, upon the written request of ten members.
 No special meetings shall be called unless announced by the President at the regular meeting preceding or unless notice is mailed to each member seven (7) days prior to said meeting, stating the time, place of the meeting and the subject to be considered.

 Section 1.
 Finances of the Chapter will be from the membership dues and/or such other sources, as approved by the membership.